 It’s time to break the mold.
 Don’t be the average American.
 Be better.
 If you start saving for retirement when you first graduate college, a little truly goes a long way.
 All through the magic of compound interest.

 Compound Interest + Early Savings = Massive Future Success

-Described as "interest on interest" by Investopedia, compound interest is money you earn on your principal AND on the interest you earn.
+Described as "interest on interest", compound interest is money you earn on your principal AND on the interest you earn.
 The more money you put in, the more money you earn.
 Not only do your contributions bump up your principal, but you also earn interest off the total principal, and off the interest you earned between deposits. #magic

 I mean, if you really hate saving money, it’s all the more reason to start early.
 If you save for the first ten years of your employment, you can potentially make enough money to stop saving and still outpace those who get a later start.

 Don’t let the fear that saving for the future comes at the cost of enjoying today.
 It’s not that black and white.
 You can live the good life while still gifting your future self security in retirement.